MC6 end of year celebrations this Friday, 11:30am to 12:45pm. We'll see you there!

-The cognitive approach: the study of internal mental processes, the role of schema, the use of theoretical and computer models to explain and make inferences about mental processes.
-The emergence of cognitive neuroscience.
+The cognitive approach: the study of internal mental processes, the role of schema, the use of models to explain and make inferences about mental processes.

 The psychodynamic approach: the role of the unconscious, the structure of personality, that is Id, Ego and Superego, defence mechanisms including repression, denial and displacement, psychosexual stages.

-Humanistic Psychology: free will, self-actualisation and Maslow’s hierarchy of needs, focus on the self, congruence, the role of conditions of worth.
-The influence on counselling Psychology.
+Humanistic Psychology: free will, self-actualisation and Maslow’s hierarchy of needs, congruence, the role of conditions of worth.

 Comparison of approaches.